 Flexible pricing is definitely one of the top benefits of cloud hosting in general.
 Not every web hosting provider offers cloud hosting plans, so it’s nice to see that a reputable company like DreamHost has this option for its customers.

-DreamHost has plans that are specifically intended for WordPress users as well.
+DreamHost offers plans optimized for WordPress users as well.
 Considering that more than 30% of the entire Internet is powered by WordPress, it’s a great option to have if you’re using this CMS.

 - Shared hosting for WordPress